 Penn State University Libraries is the heart of the University - connecting and educating people, building community, and transforming lives through the power of access to information and resources.
 We provide a user-focused, supportive, and welcoming environment built on our core values of empathy, integrity, inclusiveness, and excellence.
-We are among the top ten research libararies in North America, and second among U.S. public universities.
+We are among the top ten research libraries in North America, and second among U.S. public universities.

-We welcome our patrons and staff to participate in Libraries'-hosted events such as, an annual Open House, DeStress Fest, Discovery Day, an annual staff picnic, ice cream socials to thank event volunteers, and monthly training programs, to learn more about who we are and what we do.
+We welcome our patrons and staff to participate in Libraries' hosted events — such as an annual Open House, DeStress Fest, Discovery Day, an annual staff picnic, ice cream socials to thank event volunteers, and monthly training programs, to learn more about who we are and what we do.

 Diversity and Inclusion

 We are an inclusive and welcoming institution, committed to creating an environment of respect and inclusion for students, faculty, staff, and members of the Commonwealth.
 Libraries' diversity and civility statements serve as our guiding principles for all of our diversity efforts, and follow Penn State's diversity mission.
 Simply stated, we are a place for everyone.